gwdevhub/GWToolboxpp/CONTRIBUTING.md

 For feature requests, please describe the feature as simple as possible and explain your use case for it.

 ## As a developer:

+### Unless there are specific reasons, pull requests should target the `dev` branch.

-First of all make sure you take a look at the code and respect the somewhat consistent code conventions.
+Please make sure you take a look at the code and respect the somewhat consistent code conventions.
 Create a new branch and commit the changes relevant to your contribution.
 Please make sure you don't commit unrelated lines.
 Finally submit a pull request and let us review your code.
 Stay updated in the pull request page for feedback and comments.